Medication Aide Training Program

 - MA students must provide their NA-1 training program Certificate of Completion.

-- MA Students must provide documentation of at least six (6) months full-time on-the-job experience (960 hours), or the equivalent in part-time hours, in a paid position as a Nursing Assistant under the supervision of a nurse since the completion of their NA-1 training program.
+- MA Students must provide documentation of at least six (6) months on-the-job experience, which must total a minimum of 832 hours, in a paid position as a Nursing Assistant under the supervision of a nurse since the completion of their NA-1 training program.

 MA Training Program Curriculum